-The get the best service out of real estate companies, they should be available 24/7 online to cater to their clients' clarifications and queries.
+The get the best service out of real estate companies, they should be available 24/7 online to cater to their clients’ clarifications and queries.
 Key in chatbots where you can converse with a virtual or online assistant to give light to your questions.
-Chatbots are examples of artificial intelligence developed for a full customer satisfaction.
+Chatbots are examples of artificial intelligence to deliver a full customer satisfaction.

 Blockchain technology had infiltrated the real estate sector as various experts are now looking into the possibility of ‘tokenizing’ real estate assets and properties.
 This means that the way we deal and transact in the real estate industry will drastically change with these new technological advancements introduced.

 Tokenization is the process of converting real estate properties into tokens that can be sold to investors.
-The data is stored in a blockchain that ensures no tampering of records.
-Tokenization in real estate allows buyers' and investors' involvement and ownership of portions of assets without the need of submitting traditional paperwork.
+A blockhain stores the data and ensures no tampering of records.
+Tokenization in real estate allows buyers’ and investors’ involvement and ownership of portions of assets without the need of submitting traditional paperwork.
 Every token represents direct ownership of the property or asset, which could be a company share in owning a real estate, a piece of real estate or involvement in a real estate investment fund.
 You can also tokenize properties that are under construction.

 With the big data aiding in easier data collection, brokers and real estate agents will have a more filtered process of screening and evaluating the leasing, buying, and selling processes.
 With streamlined paperwork on hand, they will also save much time in communicating with clients, especially if they need them to sign some documents.
 And even with the threat of pandemics and restrictions on face-to-face interactions, they can still continue to negotiate and introduce new deals and promos via Zoom meetings and calls and hosting virtual open houses.